Halesowen Abbey: Jurisdictions

 Earl Roger's action had ensured that Halesowen Abbey, throughout its existence, was in an exclave of the historic county of Shropshire enclosed by the boundaries of Staffordshire to the north and Worcestershire on the other three sides.
 (Note: Halesowen remained part of Shropshire until 1844, when it was transferred to Worcestershire.
-In 1974 it became part of the new West Midlands county in the Metropolitan Borough of Dudley.)
+In 1974, it became part of the new West Midlands county in the Metropolitan Borough of Dudley.)
 The royal administration seems to have been caught between ceremony and practicality in dealing with it, sometimes working through the Sheriff of Staffordshire or other notable royal servants, like Brian de Lisle.
 If this was confusing in relation to the manor, the residents of the wider parish of Halesowen, who looked to the abbey as their church, could be greatly inconvenienced, as it crossed the boundary of the enclave and included settlements that were undoubtedly in Worcestershire.
-In 1341 there were complaints that some were in danger of being taxed twice because they had been assessed by officials for both Shropshire and Worcestershire.
-Also confusingly, the abbey, manor and parish were all within the bounds of the Diocese of Worcester but the abbey itself was not subject to it, as Premonstratensian abbeys were independent of the local ordinary.
+In 1341, there were complaints that some were in danger of being taxed twice because officials for both Shropshire and Worcestershire had assessed them.
+Also confusingly, the abbey, manor, and parish were all within the bounds of the Diocese of Worcester.
+Still, the abbey itself was not subject to it, as Premonstratensian abbeys were independent of the local ordinary.
 The parish church and the dependent chapels, however, were subject to the bishop.

-At some time in the reign of Henry III the abbey obtained a charter to "make a borough" at Hales.
+At some time in the reign of Henry III, the abbey obtained a charter to "make a borough" at Hales.
 Burgages were established at a rent of 12d.
 The burgesses were to receive any or all of the customs and privileges enjoyed by the burgesses of Hereford, subject to their own decision, and to enjoy common pasture throughout the manor of Hales and common in a defined area of woodland.
-There was a considerable demand for burgages and this included tenants of the manor wishing to exchange their status for that of the free town.
+There was a considerable demand for burgages, and this included tenants of the manor wishing to exchange their status for that of the free town.
 However, the borough seems to exercised little real independence and was not represented in the Parliament of England.
 In practice, the manorial and borough courts were indistinguishable, dealing with the same issues and having the same jurors.